alexcodes11/General-Elections/README.md

 ## The PostgreSQL Database
 * This was very much a big learning experience because as soon I recieve the data I have to store it somehow.
 * Well, It wasn't long until I realized that this whole time PostgreSQL is a ***SERVER***.
-Now, hear me out as someone who is just getting started with the industry of
+Now, hear me out as someone who is just getting started with the industry of software engineering

   * ``` fetch('https://api.openweathermap.org/data/2.5/weather?lat={lat}&lon={lon}&appid={API key}') ```